 We will continue to update our testing policies as new medical guidance from the RI Department of Health or other professional agencies emerges.
 RISD is working with private, nonprofit agency the Broad Institute (affiliated with MIT and Harvard), to conduct initial and ongoing campus population surveillance testing for COVID-19.
 Learn more on FDA.GOV about testing terms and types of tests.

 All RISD community members living or working on campus during the fall semester were required to be tested at the beginning of the fall semester.
 Any community member who did not receive a COVID-19 test between August 19–September 16 no longer has access to RISD buildings and exterior spaces for the duration of the fall semester and RISD ID cards have been deactivated.

-RISD will test 50 percent of the on-campus population every week.
-This will allow us to test high risk members of the population regularly in addition to randomized samples to monitor the incidence of the virus on campus and follow early indications of shifts in public health trends.
+This approach allows us to test high risk members of the population regularly in addition to randomized samples to monitor the incidence of the virus on campus and follow early indications of shifts in public health trends.
 The cost of this test will be covered by RISD.
 Test results will be provided to the individuals tested and to RISD.
-Those undergoing surveillance testing do NOT need to quarantine while awaiting results.
-Employees who participate in baseline arrival testing will become part of the surveillance testing pool.

-Individuals currently experiencing symptoms should NOT stand in line for surveillance testing and should instead go directly to the respiratory clinic (students) or their primary care physician (employees).
+Individuals currently experiencing symptoms or in quarantine should NOT participate surveillance testing and should instead go directly to the respiratory clinic (students) or their primary care physician (employees).